 - Clean out your car thoroughly.
 I know people who carry a lot of clutter in their trunk such as sports equipment, bags of clothes they need to donate or take to the cleaners, even trash.
 I’m not judging anyone, but if you happen to have junk in your car, get rid of it.

 - Maintain your car.
 Are you overdue for an oil change or tune-up?
 Do your brakes need replacing?
 Are your tires balding?
+If yes, get new tires.
+If you want to be able to get off-road, opt for aggressive mud tires.
 I have been guilty of all of the above at some point in my life when I kept putting off repairs due to budget constraints.
 Do your best to get your car serviced.
 You don’t want your car to break down when you are trying to get your family to safety.

 - If your car lacks space for emergency supplies, now is the time to look into ways to increase storage space:

 Before you buy, check the specifications carefully to make sure the space extender you are buying will fit your car.

 Low budget idea: If you have a built in roof rack, mount items on the rack with rope and a black or brown tarp, but you will will need to practice doing this to make sure everything is secure.
 Not very attractive, but if you are trying to leave in a hurry then you may not care about appearances, just try to avoid attracting attention.

 You could also find these items used.
 As people change cars, they will not be needing the old rack for the old car.